nais/doc/docs/clusters/migrating-to-gcp.md

     2. Exposed to GCP using a special ingress:
         - `https://<app>.dev-fss-pub.nais.io`
         - `https://<app>.prod-fss-pub.nais.io`

+    In cases where the application contains unsecured or endpoints secured with other mechanisms, see the "Application Requirements" section in [this document](https://github.com/navikt/bigip-iac/blob/main/pub-fss/security.md#application-requirements).

     Create a pull request at <https://github.com/navikt/bigip-iac/tree/main/pub-fss> add these ingresses which allows them be exposed to GCP.